Privacy Policy

 Processing of personal data by YouTube or Google in the USA

-YouTube and Google also process the personal data collected in the USA.
-In this context, Google (as the legal representative of YouTube LLC) has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework .
+YouTube and Google also process the collected personal data in the USA.
+In this context, Google (as the legal representative of YouTube LLC) has committed to the EU-US Privacy Shield. https://www.privacyshield.gov/EU-US-Framework.

-We use so-called web fonts on our websites to display the content on our websites in an appealing, accurate, and consistent manner across all browsers.
-The appealing and accurate presentation of our content represents a legitimate interest.
+We use web fonts on our websites to ensure that the content is displayed attractively, correctly, and consistently across different browsers.
+The attractive and correct presentation of our content constitutes a legitimate interest.

-A font is generally defined as a typeface located on a device or the environment connected to it.
-Web fonts allow the use of fonts that are not stored on the PC of the visitor to our site or the device used to visit our site.
+A font is generally defined as a typeface located on a device or its connected environment.
+Web fonts make it possible to use fonts that are not installed on the visitor's computer or the device used to access our website.

-The fonts used on the website you visit are loaded into your browser cache when you visit this page so that the content (text and characters) is displayed correctly.
-The browser you use connects to Google's servers.
+The fonts used on the website you are visiting are loaded into your browser cache by your browser when you access this page, so that the content (text and characters) is displayed correctly.
+In doing so, your browser connects to Google's servers.
 As part of this connection between your browser and Google, Google receives information that your IP address has accessed our website.
-According to Google, however, no other personal data known to us (e.g. if you are logged into your Google Account when you visit our website) is merged with the fact that your IP address is transmitted to Google when you visit a website.
+However, according to Google, this information is not combined with any other known personal data (z.B.(if you are logged into your Google account at the time you access our website) and the fact that your IP address is transmitted to Google when you access a website.

 According to Google, the font files themselves are stored in the cache for one year.

-Further information on data usage by Google can be found here: https://policies.google.com/privacy?hl=de .
+Further information on Google's data usage can be found here: https://policies.google.com/privacy?hl=de.

 If your browser does not support Google Webfonts or access is blocked, the content will be displayed in a standard font that is stored on the device you are using.

-If you access the website on which Google Web is stored, your IP address, the date and time of accessing the website, access status, the amount of data transferred, the website from which the query is made, your browser, its version and language, the operating system you use and its interface, the unique device identifier (the string of characters that a manufacturer assigns to the device and by which the device can be uniquely identified), the hardware used and the referrer URL will be sent to Google and processed there.
+When you access a website that uses Google Web, Google receives and processes information including your IP address, the date and time of access, access status, the amount of data transferred, the website from which the request originates, your browser and its version and language, the operating system and interface you are using, the unique device identifier (the string of characters assigned by a manufacturer to the device, allowing it to be uniquely identified), the hardware used, and the referrer URL.

 Data storage by Google

-If you are logged in to a Google Account when you visit the website, this data will be linked to your account and added to your profile.
-If you want to avoid this, you must log out of your Google Account before visiting the page.
+If you are logged into a Google account when you visit the website, this data will be linked to your account and added to your profile.
+If you wish to prevent this, you must log out of your Google account before visiting the site.

-Regardless of whether you are logged in with your Google Account, Google stores your data as part of user profiles.
-Google uses these profiles for market research and (needs- or interest-based) advertising, as well as to tailor its own websites to suit your interests.
+Regardless of whether you are logged in with your Google account, Google stores your data as part of user profiles.
+Google uses these profiles for market research and (needs-based or interest-based) advertising, as well as for tailoring its own websites to user interests.

-You must exercise your right to object to the creation of user profiles against Google, if necessary.
+If necessary, you must exercise your right to object to the creation of user profiles with Google.

-Further information on the purpose and scope of data collection by Google can be found under the following link https://policies.google.com/privacy?hl=de .
+Further information on the purpose and scope of data collection by Google can be found at the following link. https://policies.google.com/privacy?hl=de.

 EU-US Privacy Shield

 Your data is also processed and stored in the USA.
-For this reason, Google Inc. has submitted to the EU-US Privacy Shield, which you can view at the following link: https://www.privacyshield.gov/EU-US-Framework .
+For this reason, Google Inc. has committed to the EU-US Privacy Shield, which you can view at the following link: https://www.privacyshield.gov/EU-US-Framework.

-We offer our customers the option of paying using the online payment service provider PayPal.
-In Europe, PayPal is operated by PayPal (Europe) S.à rl et Cie, SCA, 22-24 Boulevard Royal, L-2449 Luxembourg (PayPal).
+We offer our customers the option of paying via the online payment service provider PayPal.
+In Europe, PayPal is operated by PayPal (Europe) S.à r. r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (PayPal).

-With PayPal, you can process payments using so-called "PayPal" accounts.
-Unlike other payment service providers, PayPal does not issue account numbers; instead, the account is managed via the email address stored with PayPal.
-Setting up a PayPal account is not required for certain payments; details can be found on the PayPal website and at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full .
+With PayPal, you can process payments via your PayPal account.
+Unlike other payment providers, PayPal doesn't issue account numbers; instead, your account is managed through the email address registered with PayPal.
+Setting up a PayPal account is not required for certain payments; you can find details on the PayPal website and at [link to PayPal website]. https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.

-In addition to the service of sending or receiving payments to third parties, PayPal also offers, for example, a buyer protection service under certain conditions.
-Information about this can be found at https://www.paypal.com/de/webapps/mpp/ua/buyerprotection-full .
+In addition to the service of sending and receiving payments to and from third parties, PayPal also offers a buyer protection service under certain conditions.
+You can find more information about this here. https://www.paypal.com/de/webapps/mpp/ua/buyerprotection-full.

 Transfer of data to PayPal for the purpose of contract processing

-To process payments via PayPal, it is necessary to forward personal data to PayPal.
-This usually includes your first and last name, your address, your telephone and/or mobile number, your email address, as well as other data related to the order and required for payment processing, such as your invoice number.
+To process your payment via PayPal, it is necessary to forward personal data to PayPal.
+This typically includes your first and last name, address, telephone and/or mobile phone number, email address, and other data related to the order and required for payment processing, such as invoice number information.

-When you choose to purchase on account, your name, address, email address, the goods/services you have purchased, the amount due, and other relevant information will be sent to PayPal to ensure a smooth transaction.
-This information will then appear as pre-filled data in the application form, but you can still change it.
+When using "purchase on account", your name, address and email address, the goods/services you have purchased, the amount due and other relevant data will be transmitted to PayPal to ensure a smooth process.
+This data will then appear as pre-filled data in the application form, but can still be changed by you.

-We have a legitimate interest in sharing data with PayPal for the purpose of fulfilling or processing the contract.
+We have a legitimate interest in transferring the data to PayPal for the purpose of fulfilling or processing the contract.
 Furthermore, it serves to prevent fraud.

 Data we receive from PayPal

-PayPal will share your personal information with us if it is necessary to complete the transaction.
+PayPal will share your personal data with us if it is necessary to complete the transaction.

-In addition, we receive personal data from you from PayPal, which we need to resolve disputes (e.g. within the framework of PayPal Buyer Protection) or to investigate and prevent fraud.
+Furthermore, we receive personal data from you via PayPal, which we use to resolve disputes (z.B. as part of PayPal Buyer Protection) or for fraud prevention and investigation.

-We also receive anonymized data and performance analyses from PayPal, which help us better understand the use of PayPal services and increase customer satisfaction.
+We also receive anonymized data and performance analyses from PayPal, which help us to better understand the use of PayPal services and to increase customer satisfaction.

-PayPal may share your personal information with third parties.
-For example, your data may be shared with credit agencies and data processors for credit checks, reference credit checks, and fraud prevention.
+PayPal may share your personal data with third parties.
+For example, your data may be shared with credit agencies and data processors for credit checks and fraud prevention purposes.

-You have the right to revoke your consent to PayPal's handling of your personal data at any time.
-This revocation will not affect any processing carried out prior to the revocation.
-Furthermore, revocation is not possible with regard to the processing of personal data that is absolutely necessary for the execution of the contract, i.e., for processing the payment via PayPal.
+You have the right to withdraw your consent to PayPal's processing of your personal data at any time.
+This withdrawal will not affect processing that occurred prior to the withdrawal.
+Furthermore, withdrawal is not possible with regard to the processing of personal data that is absolutely necessary for the performance of the contract, i.e., for processing the payment via PayPal.

-The basis for the following definitions is the General Data Protection Regulation (GDPR) of the European Union (Regulation EU 2016/679 of the European Parliament and of the Council).
+The following definitions are based on the General Data Protection Regulation (GDPR) of the European Union (Regulation (EU) 2016/679 of the European Parliament and of the Council).

-Thus, the controller is generally the natural person or company which, alone or jointly with others, determines the reason for and the manner in which personal data is processed.
+Therefore, the controller is generally the natural person or company which, alone or together with others, determines the purpose and manner of processing personal data.

 “personal data”

-Personal data is all information relating to an identified or identifiable natural person (“data subject”).
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-Personal data includes first and last names, addresses, telephone numbers, email addresses, and dates of birth, as well as information about the IP address you use, voice recordings, your customer card number, your account details, your credit card numbers, and physical characteristics such as your gait or appearance.
+Personal data is any information relating to an identified or identifiable natural person (“data subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+Personal data includes, in addition to your first and last name, address, telephone number, email address, date of birth, etc., your IP address, information about the devices you use, voice recordings, your customer card number, your account details, your credit card numbers, and, for example, physical characteristics such as your gait or appearance.

 "Processing"

-Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or linking, restriction, erasure, or destruction.
+Processing means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Your data is also processed, for example, when you present your customer card at the checkout during the payment process or make a payment with your debit card.

 “Third”

-Third party means a natural or legal person, public authority, agency or body other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct authority of the controller or processor.
+A third party is a natural or legal person, public authority, agency or body other than the data subject, the controller, the processor and persons who, under the direct authority of the controller or processor, are authorized to process personal data.

 “Restriction of processing”